Chateau Z and barn.

 Making new grapes on a wild vine.

-C. Ambers in Chateau Z Vineyard.
+C. Ambers in Chateau Z Vineyard at the beginning.

 Fall color on High Peak behind Chateau Z and barn.